G+JI Fellowship

 Overview

 Fellows will design their own research projects and submit a short report on findings or progress report (if part of a larger project).
-The Fellowship also supports innovative pedagogical approaches with the aim to advance gender+ justice.
-The Fellows will have the opportunity to gather as a community throughout the semester with one another, the G+JI team, and members of G+JI Advisory Board.
+In addition to supporting research, the Fellowship encourages innovative pedagogical approaches that advance gender+ justice.
+Fellows will have the opportunity to participate in workshops, develop new skills, and engage in regular check-ins with their cohort.
+Throughout the semester, they will gather as a community with one another, the G+JI team, and members of G+JI Advisory Board.

 Eligibility

-Georgetown University faculty (TL, NTL, and Adjuncts), graduate, and undergraduate students across Law, Medical and Main Campuses.
+Georgetown University faculty (Tenure-Line, Non-Tenure-Line, and Adjuncts), as well as graduate and undergraduate students across the Law, Medical, Main and Qatar Campuses, must be enrolled or employed at Georgetown University for the 2025-2026 academic year in order to apply.
 The fellowships are designed to support interdisciplinary work related to intersectional issues of gender, racial, and economic justice.
 We encourage applications focused on anti-racist work and intersectional feminism.

-We strongly encourage applications from people of color, women and LGBTQ+ people, and those who are members of other marginalized communities.
+We strongly encourage applications from people of color, women, LGBTQ+ individuals, and those who are members of other marginalized communities.

 Non-US citizens are eligible to apply.